telerik/fiddler-everywhere-docs/knowledge-base/using-fiddler-pro-dashboard.md

     - Assign, unassign, and edit seats.
     - Buy additional seats.

+### Switching from Monthly to Annual Subscription

+You can upgrade your monthly subscription plan to annual in the following way:

+- Use the **Manage Subscription** link from the active monthly subscription.
+- Follow the **Switch to Annual** link and proceed with the subscription upgrade.
+A charge will occur for the annual subscription minus the remaining unused monthly period.

 ### Invoice Information

 You can access and download all previously issued invoices through the [**Invoices**](https://dashboard.getfiddler.com/invoices) section.
-Each listed invoice has a unique ID that acts as a quick link to the **Stripe Details** page, where you can download the Stripe invoice and receipt.
+Each listed invoice has a unique ID that is a quick link to the **Stripe Details** page, where you can download the Stripe invoice and receipt.

 ![Invoice list in the Dashboard site](../images/dash/dash-invoice-list.png)